Istanbul explosions: 38 killed, 155 wounded

 - State media says the blast was caused by a car bomb

-Thirteen people have have been arrested in connection with the blasts, Turkish Interior Minister Süleyman Soylu said at a press conference Sunday.
+Thirty-eight people, mostly police officers, were killed and 155 wounded in Saturday's twin bombings in Istanbul, Turkish Interior Minister Süleyman Soylu said in a press conference Sunday.

-The explosions, one large blast followed by a smaller one, occurred about 11 p.m. local time (3 p.m.
-ET) after a heavily attended soccer game at Besiktas Vodafone Arena.

-According to Soylu, a remote control detonated a car bomb for the first explosion.
-Shortly afterward, a suicide bomber caused a second explosion at Macka Park.
-The two locations are less than a mile apart.

-Turkish President Recep Tayyip Erdogan, an ally to the United States in the fight against ISIS, spoke at a news conference after visiting a hospital to meet with those injured during the attacks.
+Turkish President Recep Tayyip Erdogan, an ally to the United States in the fight against ISIS, spoke at a news conference after visiting hospital patients injured during the attack.

-"We will not let them discourage us and make us afraid of them.
-This country is its people.
-If you don't have respect and care for its people then we can not let this get away."

-The Turkish prime minister's office said in a statement, a day of national mourning has been declared on Sunday, the state-run Anadolu news agency said.
+The Turkish prime minister's office said a day of national mourning has been declared on Sunday, the state-run Anadolu news agency said.

 Chaotic scene